Penquuin/Reply/README.md

 ## Implementation

-Currently there are no documentations for Reply, but you can easily look at the source code and reverse-engineer it.
+Currently there is a simple [documentations](https://github.com/Penquuin/Reply/wiki/Documentation) for Reply, but you can easily look at the source code and reverse-engineer it.

 [Demo](https://github.com/Penquuin/ReplyDemo)